Muhsin Ibrahim

 several political commentators saying that Donald Trump’s triumph is a

-indicated that his opponent, Hillary Clinton would win the election, but he
+indicated that his opponent, Hillary Clinton, would win, yet he

 did.